negue/meme-box/tutorials/getting_started.md

 4. `Visible screen time` is required for specific types for audio / video it is optional
 > this is used to know when to hide a media clip again

-5. `Assign a new tag` is only needed for the `Meta`-Type (link to meta features)

-6. if you already have a screen you can select the screen right here, so you don't have to do the part at `3.
+5. if you already have a screen you can select the screen right here, so you don't have to do the part at `3.
 Add a screen`

 > link to all media types / options